valory-xyz/open-autonomy/docs/api/skills/abstract_round_abci/utils.md

 Gets content from a nested dictionary, using serialized response keys which are split by a given separator.

+**Arguments**:

+Choose the separator carefully, so that it does not conflict with any character of the keys.

+- `nested_dict`: the nested dictionary to get the content from
+- `keys`: the keys to use on the nested dictionary in order to get the content
+- `separator`: the separator to use in order to get the keys list.

+**Returns**:

+the content result

 <a id="packages.valory.skills.abstract_round_abci.utils.get_value_with_type"></a>

 #### get`_`value`_`with`_`type